The Oxford International Short Film Festival (OXISFF) celebrates the diversity and creativity of short films.

 We also offer a number of additional award certificates for best genre films and the Audience Choice award.

-1.1 Your film (including credits) should ideally be under 15 minutes.
-Films over 15 minutes but under 20 minutes may still be considered, but this is down to the discretion of the festival (and we recommend you get in contact with us before submitting if this is the case).
+1.1 Your film (including credits) should ideally be under 20 minutes.
+Slightly longer films may still be considered, but this is down to the discretion of the festival (and we strongly recommend you get in contact with us before submitting if this is the case).

 1.2 The film must have been completed on or after 1st January 2018.